expo/expo/guides/Expo Documentation Writing Style Guide.md

 - Most Expo APIs work with powers of two like kibibytes.
 Write "KiB", "MiB", and "GiB" to communicate clearly to developers.
 We do not need to explain that a KiB refers to 1,024 bytes.
 - Some APIs, especially those related to disk storage and transmission rates like baud rates, use powers of 10.
 Write "kB", "MB", and "GB" **and** be clear we're referring to 1,000 bytes, 1,000,000 bytes, and so on.
 - Typically write "kbit", "Mbit", and "Gbit" when referring to bits to remove ambiguity between bits and bytes.
 Both "kbit/s" and "kbps" are acceptable when describing rates.
-  Always use the capital "B" for bytes.
+  Always use a capital "B" for bytes.
 Write "bit" or a lowercase "b" for bits.
 - Insert a space between the number and unit, like "10 MiB".
 - Decimal byte units: kB, MB, GB, TB
 - Binary byte units: kiB, MiB, GiB, TiB